ola9292/cafe-form/README.md

 # cafe-form
-This is a simple website where you can add cafes and rate them You can view all cafe and their google map links
+This is a website where you can add cafes and rate them You can view all cafe and their google map links
-This project uses wtforms and bootstrap forms
+This project was built with python and uses wtforms and bootstrap forms